 Calories in Olive Oil

-Olive oil is 100% fat and contains 120 calories in 1 Tbsp (0.5oz).
-Olive oil calories are exactly the same number as found in vegetable and animal fats, such as canola or butter; however, olive oil is by far the most nutrient-rich.
+Olive oil is 100% fat and contains 120 calories in 1 Tbsp (0.5 oz).
+Olive oil contains exactly the same number of calories as vegetable fats like canola oil and animal fats like butter.

 While many people want to know how many calories are in olive oil, research finds that not all calories are necessarily equal.

 Eating excess calories is only one reason for becoming overweight.
-The following are critical factors responsible for fat buildup and examples of how incorporating extra virgin olive oil into the diet can help:
+Incorporating extra virgin olive oil into your diet can help counteract other factors responsible for fat buildup.

-- By emphasising nutrient-rich extra virgin olive oil, vegetables and protein in your diet, you can avoid excess consumption of weight-inducing sugars and grains.
+By emphasizing nutrient-rich extra virgin olive oil alongside vegetables and protein in your diet, you can avoid excess consumption of weight-inducing sugars and grains.

-- Consumption of man-made fats, such as trans fats found in hydrogenated and refined vegetable oils, interfere with numerous biochemical processes in the body and can cause serious health problems and contribute to weight gain.
+Consumption of man-made trans fats found in hydrogenated and refined vegetable oils interferes with numerous biochemical processes in the body and can cause serious health problems and contribute to weight gain.
+Using EVOO instead can begin reversing the negative effects of trans fats.

-When you consume EVOO and its associated nutrients such as polyphenols, you provide vital nourishment to every cell in your body - nourishment that supports optimal function of your nerves, brain, hormones, immune system and metabolism, but beyond that, olive oil makes you full and satisfied.
-By feeding your body the healthy fats it needs and increasing your intake of olive oil, research shows you will feel more full for a longer period of time and be less tempted to overeat, thus making olive oil an important aid in weight loss and overall improved health for adults and kids alike.
+Many people consume EVOO strictly for its antioxidant power, but beyond that, the nutritional value of olive oil makes you full and satisfied.
+By feeding your body the healthy fats it needs and increasing your intake of olive oil, research shows you will feel more full for a longer period of time and be less tempted to overeat, making extra virgin olive oil an important aid in weight loss and improved health for adults and kids alike.